PratheepaJ/BANFF_project/Docs/preliminary_outline.md

 them).
 So, instead of potential outcomes, we have potential sensings; instead of a one dimensional treatment effect of interest, we have some more complex mapping between sensor readings.

+## Talk Outline

+Title: Spatial and **??? from MIBI-TOF**

+I. Introduction
+  A. Overview
+    1. Two sets of immunological measurements on breast cancer patients
+    2. Both give a sense of "tumor ecology"
+      a.
+It's like having different sensor instruments in the wild
+      b.
+There is some underlying truth, we have two different datasets reflecting the same latent structure
+      c.
+Comparison: Think of camera traps and drone imagery
+        i.
+Analogy is useful later on too: are we interested in how species are interacting with one another, or is it enough to just have counts of the animals
+  B. Description
+    2. MIBI-TOF
+      a. # Samples
+      b. # features.
+Many of these are cell markers.
+      c.
+Pictures
+      d.
+Example histograms
+      e.
+Supplementary features: Stage, survival, ...
+    2. Mass Spec
+      a. # Samples
+      b. # features
+      c.
+Example histograms
+    3. Caveat: Throughout my analysis, I work with relatively small subset of the data.
+Crop to a corner of the large image.
+II.
+Cell-Level Analysis
+  A. Motivation
+    1. To what extent can a cheap assay be a proxy for a powerful one?
+      a.
+This is the imputation view
+      b.
+Can we use the cheap assay to tell us when the powerful one would be worth running, vs. being a waste of time?
+    2. We suspect there are a few main latent phenomena.
+To what extent are the latent phenomena shared?
+Perhaps show a diagram with three latents
+      a.
+Can we relate each of the datasets that we have to a set of shared phenomena
+    3. Draw a picture: When cells have a particular set of neighborhoods, do they always have the same type of expression profile?
+      a.
+Can we figure out that profile from just the cytof information.
+  B. Proposal
+    1. Maybe the proper thing to do would be to write down a full generative model
+    2. Concern: Not convinced this will be easy to develop.
+Also not sure how broadly applicable it will be... unless there are very naturally reusable components, I have doubts
+    3. Alternatively, learn some embedding, and directly learn functions to do the inversion.
+       a.
+Embedding is over the neighborhood fractions (but avoid using the cell label)
+       b.
+Alternatively, we could compute the entropy features?
+It would be a good intuition builder.
+       c.
+This should be more straightforwards to interpret than the version that used all the neighborhoods.
+We can also have the TIL-Score.
+       d.
+Key idea: Since the inversion will only use the cell-markers in the intersection of the two datasets, we can train on the intersection which we have, and then apply to the cytof.
+  C. Results
+    1. Results using neighborhood composition
+    1. As you increase the number of antigens, your ability to predict increases
+    2. Doesn't seem totally do-able with the cytof data that we have, though
+    3. Plots
+      a.
+Model cross validation error?
+      b.
+Prediction vs. truth
+      c. ?
+III.
+Visualization
+  A. Transition
+    1. Let's build some intuition about the data, before looking into the models
+  B. How to understand it
+    1. There are two spaces, the true spatial co-locations, and also the abstract expression similarities
+  C. Interpretation
+    1. Would be interesting to extend it to the cell-level analysis as well IV.
+Sample-Level Analysis
+  A. Motivation
+    1. Varying interests: Do we want data to be perfectly aligned?
+Sort of, but not really.
+What we really want is a good sense of what is, and is not, in common between these methods.
+Measures of redundancy and pseudo-orthogonality.
+  B. Proposal
+    1. First approach is to predict spatial features from just the expression levels
+    2. Second approach is to use both spatial and expression in prediction of interesting outcomes
+  C. Results
+    1. We *can* predict spatial from expression
+    2. We *cannot* predict phenotypes from either
+      a.
+We should be able to predict TIL score from one vs. other, though
+V. Results for Sample-Level Analysis

+II.
+Conclusion
+  A. Main Takeaways
+  B. Some interesting directions